Nayjest/Grids/README.md

             - Pager

 ```
-For adding components to default one, resolve it by name and use addComponent / addComponents methods.
+For adding child components to default one, resolve it by name and use addComponent / addComponents methods.

 Example:
 ```php